 "I ordered a young boar and sow to be put into their canoe with some yams and tarro, as we could afford to part with some of these articles.
 I also gave to each of them a knife, a small adze, some nails, beads, and a looking-glass.
 The latter they examined with great curiosity; but with the ironwork they appeared to be acquainted; calling it aouree, which is the common name for iron among the islands where it is known....Just before they quitted us they gave me a wooden spear which was the only thing, the paddles excepted, they had brought with them in the canoe.
 It was a common longstaff pointed with the toa wood ."

 Bligh records his impressions of the islanders themselves.
-And he's perceptive enough to note that they resemble people from Hervey's Islands which was the name given to the Cook Islands by Captain Cook
+And he notes that they resemble people from Hervey's Islands which was the name given to the Cook Islands by Captain Cook.
+This observation is not surprising as Bligh had been the ship's Master on HMS Resolution during Cook's third and final voyage in April, 1777 which passed through the Islands.

 "The people that came off to us did not differ in appearance from the natives of Hervey's Islands, seen in Captain Cook's last voyage, though much more friendly and inoffensive in their manners.
 They were tattooed across the arms and legs, but not on the loins or posteriors, like the people of Otaheite [Tahiti].
 From their knowledge of iron they have doubtless communication with Hervey's Islands, which are not more than eighteen leagues distant from them."